emiliebarnard/pokemon-in-python/index.md

 ![Python success message in termail screen image](https://github.com/emiliebarnard/pokemon-in-python/raw/gh-pages/images/Python%207%20Success%20Message.png)

-### PokéAPI (How to use)
+### How to use PokéAPI site
 **Disclaimer:** Anyone can access PokéAPI as it is free to use and open source.
 Be sure to follow the Fair Use Policy referenced in PokéAPI’s [documentation](https://pokeapi.co/docs/v2) page.

 The PokéAPI site allows users to generate Pokémon attributes by typing in the name of a Pokémon.
 The resource for the Pokemon entered displays attributes from the API pull request.
 Below are example instructions of how to display Pikachu's traits.
+To perform the actions below, visit the [PokéAPI](https://pokeapi.co/) site.

-1. Place mouse cursor on search bar and replace **Ditto** with **Pikachu**.
+1. Place mouse cursor on search bar and replace pokemon/ditto with pokemon/pikachu (for example).
 2. Click the **Submit** button.
 3. Review the resource attributes below of the API’s result displaying Pikachu’s traits.
+You will use these resource attributes to create your Python code and generate API requests for Pokémon in the **Core Python Interactions** section.

 ![Pikachu API attribute display screen image example](https://github.com/emiliebarnard/pokemon-in-python/raw/gh-pages/images/PokeAPI%20Image%20Pikachu%20Example.png)

-**Note:** Next steps involve coding with Python to generate an API request for Pokémon.

 # Core Python Interactions